 After decompression, aquanauts are transferred to shore to complete a twelve hour post–saturation observation period.
 Aquanauts refrain from stressful activities such as running or taking hot showers.
 No vigorous activity is allowed.
 Aquanauts may not fly for 48 hours after surfacing from saturation.
 Before leaving Islamorada, the PI must submit a Project Summary Report to the Aquarius Operations Director.

 The legacy of our program will be written based upon the skill, hard work, and dedication of its participants.
-We hope that the program operates for many years in the Keys and beyond, where each operating site is used to establish a coral reef superstation for researchers.
+We hope that the program operates for many years in the Florida Keys and beyond, where each operating site is used to establish a coral reef superstation for researchers.
 We encourage you to tell others about what you did and what you saw.
 It is not sufficient that your Aquarius experience be only a personal or professional benchmark in your career.
 We hope that you will use your Aquarius experience as a vehicle to express your feelings about the ocean and the value of your science, and to explain and justify your work in public forums.

-We believe that Aquarius helps scientists advance their research in significant ways, it should also be used to help capture the imagination of our nation about the value and wonders of the underwater realm.
+We believe that the FIU Medina Aquarius Program helps scientists advance their research in significant ways, it should also be used to help capture the imagination of our nation about the value and wonders of the underwater realm.
 After your mission, please pause to think about what you did in larger terms.
 One of our products is related to education, however, not as you might expect.
 We invested in you, the scientist, and the results of your time and effort in terms of developing your expertise is as much an educational product as any other.
-Taxpayers pay for our program and your education, they deserve to hear about how and why their money was spent.
+Taxpayers pay for your education, they deserve to hear about how and why their money was spent.
 This could mean writing about your work for a local newspaper or favorite magazine, or it might mean getting more involved in management and resource issues.
 Of course, you are also required to publish your results in scientific journals, and in a timely manner too.
 Aquarius has revolutionized the way scientists work in the sea, and Aquarius scientists, such as yourself, are reshaping the way we think about coral reefs and our oceans.
 We look forward to working with you.
 Good luck as you prepare for your mission.